R. C. Sproul: Publications

 Some of Sproul's best-known books are The Holiness of God, Essential Truths of the Christian Faith, and What Is Reformed Theology?
 He is also well known for Chosen by God, a book about predestination and the sovereignty of God.
-His book Not a Chance: The Myth of Chance in Modern Science and Cosmology was highly praised by those who reject the materialism advocated by some in the scientific community.

 Through Ligonier Ministries and the Renewing Your Mind radio program and conferences, Sproul generated numerous audio and video lectures on the subjects of history of philosophy, theology, Bible study, apologetics, intelligent design, and Christian living.
 In addition, Sproul wrote more than 100 books and many articles for evangelical publications.
 He signed the 1978 Chicago Statement on Biblical Inerrancy, which affirmed the traditional view of Biblical inerrancy, and he wrote a commentary on that document titled Explaining Inerrancy.
 He also served as the general editor of the Reformation Study Bible (ISBN 0-87552-643-8), which has appeared in several editions and was also known as the New Geneva Study Bible.
 In addition, Sproul was executive editor of Tabletalk magazine.

+The following publication lists are primarily derived from R. C. Sproul: A Life by Stephen J. Nichols.